DaltonCalford/ScratchRobin/README.md

-# ScratchRobin 🎉 PROJECT COMPLETE!
+# ScratchRobin 🎉 PROJECT IN EARLY ALPHA - NOT COMPLETE

-**A fully implemented, enterprise-grade database management interface that rivals commercial database tools while remaining open-source and extensible.**
+**A partially implemented, enterprise-grade database management interface that rivals commercial database tools while remaining open-source and extensible.**

-## 🏆 Project Status: 100% COMPLETE ✅
+## 🏆 Project Status: 50% COMPLETE ✅

 ScratchRobin has been successfully implemented with all 16 planned phases completed, featuring:
 - **21,416+ lines of production-ready C++ code**